VulcanJS/Vulcan/packages/nova-subscribe/README.md

 categories.unsubscribe
 ```

-This package also provides a reusable component called `SubscribeTo` to subscribe to an document of collection.
+This package also provides a reusable component called `SubscribeTo` to subscribe to a document of collection.

 This component takes the `document` as a props.
 It can trigger any method described below: